WWmore/DOS/README.md

 </section>

-## Instructions to set up a working environment in Windows / MacOS
+## Set up a working environment in Windows / MacOS

 Using Anaconda to install every package.